shivaramakrishnamarepalli/spreadSheet/README.md

             user will type normal text and it will overwrite the previous value or formula

--Todo: (sameer)

-- refactor and organise code that deals with input

-- add dependent cells code
+- formulas are supported now!

+- negative numbers are also supported

+- functions implemented : sum

--Currently working on: (sameer)
+-Currently working on:

-Parsing formula entered by user eg: '=E1+D2*C3' , the resulting expression will look something like '23+56*9'
+Error handling for formula and more improvement

 current works : (shiva)

 --resizing the column

 --will like to work on displaying the formula bar better --giving an area near the formula to enter and choose a grid by typing its id

 --neat finish(rough scroll after click)
  --- will always try to solve this not getting any solution currently

 mistakes to be rectified -

 postponed works -

-1)resizing the cell sizes with double click or like so
+1. resizing the cell sizes with double click or like so
+2. copying cell
+3. when cell's formula is copied it is either Absolute or relative (use of '$' sign )

 Specialities -
 1)can navigate throughout the sheet with arrow keys